arkivanov/Essenty/README.md

 #### iOS and tvOS extensions

-There is [ApplicationLifecycle](https://github.com/arkivanov/Essenty/blob/master/lifecycle/src/itvosMain/kotlin/com/arkivanov/essenty/lifecycle/ApplicationLifecycle.kt) awailable for `ios` and `tvos` targets.
+There is [ApplicationLifecycle](https://github.com/arkivanov/Essenty/blob/master/lifecycle/src/itvosMain/kotlin/com/arkivanov/essenty/lifecycle/ApplicationLifecycle.kt) available for `ios` and `tvos` targets.
 It follows the `UIApplication` lifecycle notifications.

 > ⚠️  Since this implementation subscribes to `UIApplication` global lifecycle events, the instance and all its registered callbacks (and whatever they capture) will stay in memory until the application is destroyed or until `ApplicationLifecycle#destroy` method is called.
 It's ok to use it in a global scope like `UIApplicationDelegate`, but it may cause memory leaks when used in a narrower scope like `UIViewController` if it gets destroyed earlier.
 Use the `destroy` method to destroy the lifecycle manually and prevent memory leaks.